 Always use short URL for your posts because they look good, clean and are easy to understand.
-Google like short URL with a good structure and the focus keyword.
-By default WordPress can create your URL according to the title of the post.
+Google likes a short URL with a good structure and the focus keyword.
+By default, WordPress can create your URL according to the title of the post.
 This is not a good practice and you can easily fix this issue

 As you can see, the focus keyword (WordPress SEO plugins) is mentioned in the URL and the length is good enough for a quick scan.

 Add Internal Links

 Internal links are an essential part of any WordPress post.
 These links interconnect the content on your website and easily allow bots to crawl your website.
 The recommended number of internal links in a post is four to five.
 However, when linking your own content, remember that the context of the link is as important as the anchor text

 External links are an important ranking factor that signals search engines that your content is validated by external websites.
 While there is no set limit to adding external links, it is important that all-important facts and statements should be validated by external links.
 So If you add some 80 plus DA website links in your posts, you get a chance to rank your post in the top ten SERP positions.